eupraxialabs/cluster-api-k3s/README.md

-# Cluster API k3s
+# Cluster API k0s from Mirantis

-Cluster API bootstrap provider k3s (CABP3) is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible for generating a cloud-init script to turn a Machine into a Kubernetes Node; this implementation brings up [k3s](https://k3s.io/) clusters instead of full kubernetes clusters.
+Cluster API bootstrap provider k0s (CABP0) is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible for generating a cloud-init script to turn a Machine into a Kubernetes Node; this implementation brings up [k0s](https://k0sproject.io/) clusters instead of full kubernetes clusters.

-CABP3 is the bootstrap component of Cluster API for k3s and brings in the following CRDS and controllers:
+CABP0 is the bootstrap component of Cluster API for k0s and brings in the following CRDS and controllers:
-- k3s bootstrap provider (KThrees, KThreesTemplate)
+- k0s bootstrap provider (KZeros, KZerosTemplate)

-Cluster API ControlPlane provider k3s (CACP3) is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible for managing the lifecycle of control plane machines for k3s; this implementation brings up [k3s](https://k3s.io/) clusters instead of full kubernetes clusters.
+Cluster API ControlPlane provider k0s (CACP0) is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible for managing the lifecycle of control plane machines for k0s; this implementation brings up [k0s](https://k0sproject.io/) clusters instead of full kubernetes clusters.

-CACP3 is the controlplane component of Cluster API for k3s and brings in the following CRDS and controllers:
+CACP0 is the controlplane component of Cluster API for k0s and brings in the following CRDS and controllers:
-- k3s controlplane provider (KThreesControlPlane)
+- k0s controlplane provider (KZerosControlPlane)

 ## Testing it out.

-**Warning**: Project and documentation are in an early stage, there is an assumption that an user of this provider is already familiar with ClusterAPI.
+**Warning**: This project and documentation are in an early stage.
+There is an assumption that an user of this provider is already familiar with Cluster API (CAPI).

 ### Prerequisites